Juancho Hernangómez

-Hernangómez co-starred in the Netflix basketball film Hustle in 2022 alongside Adam Sandler.
+Hernangómez represents the senior Spanish national team in international competition.
+He won the 2019 FIBA Basketball World Cup and played a crucial part in winning the EuroBasket 2022, scoring a game-high 27 points in the final against France.
+Additionally to his playing career, Hernangómez co-starred in the Netflix basketball film Hustle in 2022, alongside Adam Sandler.

 Early career

 Hernangómez began playing competitive basketball in 2007, with the youth teams of CB Las Rozas.
 He joined a youth squad of Real Madrid and played with the team until moving to Club Baloncesto Majadahonda for the following years.

 Professional career

 CB Estudiantes (2012–2016)

-In 2012, Hernangómez signed his first professional contract with CB Estudiantes and competed with their second team until 2014, when he was promoted to the main team.
-In 2015–16, Hernangómez averaged 9.7 points and 5.7 rebounds in 34 games.
-He was subsequently named the recipient of the ACB Best Young Player Award.
+In 2012 Hernangómez signed his first professional contract with CB Estudiantes and played with the club's reserve side until 2014, when he was promoted to the first team.
+In the 2015–16 ACB season Hernangómez averaged 9.7 points and 5.7 rebounds across 34 games and was named the ACB Best Young Player.

 Denver Nuggets (2016–2020)

-On April 26, 2016, Hernangómez was named in the international early entry candidates list for the 2016 NBA draft.
+On 26 April 2016, Hernangómez was named in the international early entry candidates list for the 2016 NBA draft.
 He was selected by the Denver Nuggets with the 15th overall pick.
-On August 9, 2016, he signed his rookie scale contract with the Nuggets.
-On January 4, 2017, he was assigned to the Sioux Falls Skyforce of the NBA Development League, pursuant to the flexible assignment rule.
+On 9 August 2016, he signed his rookie scale contract with the Nuggets.
+On 4 January 2017, he was assigned to the Sioux Falls Skyforce of the NBA Development League, pursuant to the flexible assignment rule.
 He was recalled by the Nuggets three days later after appearing in one game for the Skyforce.
-On February 13, 2017, he scored a season-high 27 points to go with a season-best 10 rebounds in a 132–110 win over the Golden State Warriors.
+On 13 February 2017, he scored a season-high 27 points to go with a season-best 10 rebounds in a 132–110 win over the Golden State Warriors.
 He hit six three-pointers against the Warriors to help the Nuggets tie an NBA record with 24 three-pointers.
 Early in the 2017–18 season, Hernangomez was diagnosed with mononucleosis, and as a result, he played in only 25 games during his sophomore campaign.